Icyconfusion/T1-toolchanger-3d-printer/README.md

 The LCD is the main user interface of the printer.
 I am using the BIGTREETECH TFT35 V3.0 Touch Screen from BigTreeTech which has wifi capability and is 3.5".
 I chose this LCD as it only uses 2 pins on the MCU (TX and RX), has an SD card, and is touchscreen.
 It is possible to mount the LCD separately to the motherboard, and run a cable between the two, enabling you to set it up however you like.
 LCD Header:
 <img width="481" height="178" alt="image" src="https://github.com/user-attachments/assets/00c3d65e-e621-4007-9945-d0f34a974b62" />

+The Motherboard and PSU are not fixed components to the printer and can be placed wherever suitable as long as cabling reaches.
+(I already have a case at home for my pcb from older projects).

 ### Schematic
 <img width="1403" height="635" alt="image" src="https://github.com/user-attachments/assets/a9da121c-049d-4db2-9c93-1d8431419d5b" />